Virtual Ability Presents the 14th Annual Mental Health Symposium

 http://maps.secondlife.com/secondlife/Virtual%20Ability/53/172/23

-The 14th annual Mental Health Symposium will take place on May 15, 2025.
-The theme of this year’s Conference is “Facing Our Fears: Managing Anxiety About Life’s Uncertainties.”
+The 14th annual Mental Health Symposium took place on May 15, 2025.
+The theme of this year’s Conference was “Facing Our Fears: Managing Anxiety About Life’s Uncertainties.”

-The Symposium will take place in the virtual world of Second Life, at the Sojourner Auditorium on Virtual Ability island.
-The conference will also be live-streamed on YouTube.
+The Symposium took place in the virtual world of Second Life, at the Sojourner Auditorium on Virtual Ability island.
+The conference was also live-streamed on YouTube.

 Virtual Ability hosts this annual Symposium to share information about mental health and mental disabilities with the general population.
 Within our cross-disability community we have members who deal with a variety of mental health issues.
-Not only is this an opportunity for our community members to learn more about topics related to mental health from experts they probably would not have a chance to meet otherwise, it allows the general public to attend a professional conference at no cost.
-Here is the current schedule for the conference.
+Not only was this an opportunity for our community members to learn more about topics related to mental health from experts they probably would not have a chance to meet otherwise, it allowed the general public to attend a professional conference at no cost.
+Here is the schedule for the conference including a link to the transcript of each session.

 Mental Health Symposium 2025 Schedule of Events